 Geraldton is located approximately 450km north of Perth in the Coral Coast region of Western Australia.
 To drive to Geraldton from Perth, you can travel the inland route along the Brand Highway, or you can go the coastal route via Indian Ocean Drive.
-This post offers a detailed guide to driving from Perth to Geraldton via the amazing Indian Ocean Drive.
+This post offers a detailed guide to driving from Perth to Geraldton.

-As the name suggests the road runs along the coastline of the Indian Ocean.
-As you drive along you will catch glimpses of sparkling blue water, patches of pure white rippled sand dunes, and countless grass trees stretching along the highway.
+As you drive along the Indian Ocean Drive, you will catch glimpses of sparkling blue water, patches of pure white rippled sand dunes, and countless grass trees stretching along the highway.
 The scenery is stunning and I always feel like a child when a patch of dunes comes into view.
-It has to be seen to be believed.

 Yanchep has many beautiful beaches.
 Even the dog beach is gorgeous!

 My favourite beach for young children is The Lagoon which is protected by a section of reef just offshore.
 It also creates a series of rock pools for little fish to get caught in, so is a great spot for a bit of snorkelling as well.
 It is very popular with families and has a park with kids playground, bathrooms and change rooms across the road.

 Two Rocks is almost like a sister city to Yanchep as it is very close by.
 Have a wander around the marina at Leeman’s Landing or check out the giant statue of Neptune, one of the last remining remnants of the old Atlantis theme park.
 Head down to Two Rocks Beach for a swim and to check out the two rocks off the coast that the town is named after.